ascoos/bootlib/README.md

 The implementation of its components is usually done through the CSS3 UI Creator code, but there are components implemented via the jQuery `BootLib` class.

-This framework will be one of the core components of the new [Ascoos Framework](https://sourceforge.net/projects/ascoos-fw/) and, by extension, the new `Ascoos CMS`.
+This framework will be one of the core components of the new [Ascoos OS](https://os.ascoos.com) and, by extension, the new `Ascoos Oxyzen`.

 ---